 Living on campus provides students with the opportunity to fully engage with the campus community while developing lasting personal relationships.
 Being a resident also provides excellent opportunities to become a student leader.
 Living on campus allows students to fully enjoy the college experience!

 Each of our five residential areas provide a unique environment for students.

 Medical Accommodation Requests

-The Academic Village offers a unique living and learning experience to high achieving students with interests ranging from science and technology to arts, politics, history and foreign cultures.
+Academic Village: The Academic Village offers a unique living and learning experience to high achieving students with interests ranging from science and technology to arts, politics, history and foreign cultures.
 Interested students must complete the Academic Village Application, which can be accessed after completing the housing application while logged into their Pitt account.
-Click here for more information about the Academic Village.

 Criminal Disclosure Form

 Printable form for students who must disclose criminal convictions.

 Residents should document pre-existing damages to their room/apartment at the start of the year.